ammrat13/log4shell-test/README.md

 The Java Platform allows for this flexibility.
 It allows code to lookup, download, and execute remote objects (not `class`es, objects).
-This way, one service doesn't need to have it's binaries coupled with another.
+This way, one service doesn't need to have its binaries coupled with another.
 They can still communicate with each other as long as they share an `interface`.

 There are many ways to acheive this remote-lookup functionality.
 Java provides a